lewagon/data-engineering-setup/_partials/gcp_setup.md

 ### Project setup

+**👌 Note: Skip to the next section if you already have a GCP project**

 - Go to [Google Cloud](https://console.cloud.google.com/) and create an account if you do not already have one
 - In the Cloud Console, on the project list, select or create a Cloud project